lpinzari/sql-psql-udy/02_joins_sql/01_why_split_data.md

 There are more reasons for this kind of structures but for now, what you really need to know is how to connect tables together with the join operator.

 Later in the course I'll talk about the idea behind Database design and Database Normalization.
+In the next lesson we introduce the notion of join.

-## Database Normalization
+## Basic intro to Database Normalization

 When creating a database, it is really important to think about how data will be stored.
 This is known as normalization, and it is a huge part of most SQL classes.
 If you are in charge of setting up a new database, it is important to have a thorough understanding of database normalization.